tauri-st/single-price-grid-component-master/README.md

 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- See a hover state on desktop for the Sign Up call-to-action (I am seeking feedback from the community regarding this requirement which is not evident to me from the Figma design comp.)
+- See a hover state on desktop for the Sign Up call-to-action

 ### Screenshot